 What does CleanTech mean for investors?

-Consumers are demanding more of companies and governments, and they are increasingly lobbying them to make changes to their environmental policies, as the fear of unsustainable human civilization on earth deepens.
+Consumers are demanding more of companies and governments, and they are increasingly lobbying them to make changes to their environmental policies, as the fear of unsustainable human civilisation on earth deepens.
 Consequently, we are beginning to see a shift to CleanTech investing, as more companies embrace the circular economy and respond to the need for change.
 Businesses that are prepared to adapt should have a sustainable, competitive advantage by reducing their input costs over the long-term, and, they could see significant growth potential in the decades to come.
 We believe that this could provide investors with exciting, new investment opportunities in companies that should stand the test of time.

 Does politics matter to equity investors?